UK to look at media ownership after hacking scandal

+BRIEF-Imperva to sell Skyfence product line to Forcepoint for approximately $40 million

+* Imperva -to sell Skyfence product line to Forcepoint for approximately $40 million in cash Source text:(http://bit.ly/2k4fHZY) Further company coverage:

-CAMBRIDGE, England Britain, embarrassed earlier this year by its apparent inability to block Rupert Murdoch from expanding his empire, is to examine new ways to measure the influence of media owners and whether limits should be set.
+CAMBRIDGE, England, Sept 14 Britain, embarrassed earlier this year by its apparent inability to block Rupert Murdoch from expanding his empire, is to examine new ways to measure the influence of media owners and whether limits should be set.

 Murdoch's News Corp withdrew a bid to buy the rest of pay-TV group BSkyB it did not already own in July, after months of protests by rivals and politicians who said the deal would give too much control to one company.